 1937-1947: The Great Oriental War takes place.
 Bornei-Filipinas-Malucos successfully defends itself against attempts by China to invade from the southwest via occupied Srivijjaya and Majjapajit.
 However, this caused Sinophobic riots across Filipinas after the war.

-1949: The Malucos declares itself an independent ecotopic republic, fearing envirnomental devastation by perceived materialistic policies of the federal government of Bornei-Filipinas-Malucos.
+1949: The Malucos declares itself an independent ecotopic republic, led by Juan German Manuhutu, fearing envirnomental devastation by perceived materialistic policies of the federal government of Bornei-Filipinas-Malucos.
 Manado, however, decides to stay within the federation.

 1949: John Maximovitch, fleeing the persecution of the Chinese regime, settles with 2000 Russian Manchurians in Tubabao, Samar Province.
 They converted the Isidoran locals, dissatisfied with the poverty, to Eastern Orthodoxy.
 Although Maximovitch would eventually leave for Montrei in 1955, he was successful in converting the Waray islands of Samar and Leyte as well as northeastern Maguindanao island.

 1950: The Pañghulo at that time, Maharajja Amado Tajuddin of Bornei, was found dead at his Manila palace.
 No one claimed responsibility, yet.
 The Maharajja of Vizaya takes his place.
 A wave of frenzy sweeps across Filipinas, accusing the Maharajja of Vizaya of complicity of the previous Pañghulo's murder.